Registering as a Food Business Operator (FBO)

 Email Environmental Health to get an Eat Safe logo

 Disagreeing with your inspection results or telling us about improvements

-You can use the form below to tell us about the efforts you have made to improve or address matters raised during your inspection.
+You can contact us about the efforts you have made to improve or address matters raised during your inspection.
 This information can then be published on the website alongside your star rating.

 You can also request a re-inspection if you've carried out improvements but you'll need wait until three months after your last inspection before you can request another one.
 You must provide details of the improvements made, including supporting evidence where appropriate.